 Table of Contents

 1. Introduction 2.
 Making sense of the complex world of wellbeing 3.
 Your guide to the essential elements of wellbeing 4.
 The mechanisms that enable successful wellbeing interventions 5.
-A review of established school well-being programmes 6.
+A review of established school wellbeing programmes 6.
 Your guide to making the best-informed decisions

-Jolanta Burke, Ph.D. is a chartered educational psychologist with the British Psychological Society, assistant professor and researcher in Maynooth University, where she teaches wellbeing for Master’s in Education and Master’s in Educational Leadership and Management.
+Jolanta Burke, Ph.D. is a chartered educational psychologist with the British Psychological Society, and assistant professor and researcher in Maynooth University, where she teaches wellbeing for Master’s in Education and Master’s in Educational Leadership and Management.
 For her work on wellbeing, she was acknowledged by the Irish Times as one of 30 people in Ireland who make it a better place.
 For more information, visit www.jolantaburke.com.

-‘If you care about the wellbeing of our students, you must read this book.
+‘If you care about the wellbeing of your students, you must read this book.
 Through the theory and practice of wellbeing in schools, Dr Burke is taking us on a fascinating journey of a child’s and school community’s wellbeing.
 It is all you need to know to create a wellbeing strategy in schools.
 The book is fresh, balanced, and highly recommended.’

-Dr Itai Ivtzan, Naropa University, Boulder, USA
+Dr Itai Ivtzan, Positive Psychologist and Associate Professor, Naropa University, Boulder, USA

 ‘This book is based firmly in positive psychology research and gives a solid rationale for why wellbeing is so central for all students.
 It is a volume of considerable depth and does not duck the challenges of context, the complexity of the concept, the resistance of some educators to fitting in yet another initiative, nor the problems associated with seeking ‘happiness’.
 Importantly it places teacher wellbeing at the heart of a whole-school approach and the centrality of caring school leadership for effective change.
 The theory is enhanced with the author’s own experiences, reflections and stories of practice from around the world.
 This is a welcome text for educators who want something more substantial than a simple ‘why what and how' of wellbeing.’